Unofficial Football World Championships: Tracking the Championship

-While the Unofficial Football World Championship was invented in 2003, the rules are such that results are analysed retrospectively to determine the theoretical lineage of champions from the very first international matches.
-A comprehensive list of results of all championship games is maintained on the UFWC website.
+While the Unofficial Football World Championship was invented in 2002, the rules are such that results are analysed retrospectively to determine the theoretical lineage of champions from the very first international matches.
+A comprehensive list of results of all championship games were maintained on the UFWC website until March 2024.

 Early international football

 The first ever FIFA-recognised international match was a 0–0 draw between England and Scotland, on 30 November 1872 at Hamilton Crescent.
 The Unofficial World Championship thus remained vacant until the same two teams met again at the Kennington Oval on 8 March 1873.
 England won 4–2, and so are regarded as having become the inaugural Unofficial Football World Champions.

 Early international football was almost entirely confined to the British Isles.
 Wales entered the UFWC 'competition' in 1876—holding it for the first time in 1907, and Ireland (the team representing the Belfast-based Irish Football Association, subsequently known as Northern Ireland) in 1882—first recording a UFWC victory in 1927.
 The UFWC title swapped between the Home Nations teams several times in this period, and was first competed by a non-British Isles team in 1909, when England defeated Hungary in Budapest.

-The fact that none of the Home Nations teams competed in the 1930, 1934, or 1938 World Cups kept the title from travelling too far abroad, and the First and Second World Wars hindered football's globalisation process further.
+None of the Home Nations teams competed in the 1930, 1934, or 1938 World Cups, and additionally the First and Second World Wars hindered football's globalization process further.